Tatsuo Ozawa

-Tatsuo Ozawa (小沢 辰男, Ozawa Tatsuo) was a Japanese politician who served as minister of health and welfare, construction minister, head of the Environment Agency and head of the Japan Renaissance Party.
+Tatsuo Ozawa (小沢 辰男, Ozawa Tatsuo) was a Japanese politician who served as minister of health and welfare, construction minister, and head of the Environment Agency.

 Born in Niigata City as the son of House of Representatives member Kuniji Ozawa, and a graduate of Tokyo Imperial University's Law Department (School of Political Science), Ozawa joined the Home Ministry upon graduation.
 When that ministry was abolished in 1947, he was transferred to the Welfare Ministry.

-He first won a seat in the House of Representatives in 1960 (on an LDP ticket) and served 13 consecutive terms.
+He first won a seat in the House of Representatives in 1960, (on an LDP ticket) and served 13 consecutive terms.

-In 1994, he founded the Niigata University of International and Information Studies, whose head he was until his death.
+In 1994, he founded the Niigata University of International and Information Studies.

-Between 1998 and 2000 he led the Kaikaku Club political party.
+Ozawa founded the Reform Club (改革クラブ) political party in 1998, and served as its leader until his retirement from politics in 2000.